geekroot/git-intro/README.md

 ### Yash Handa
 > Together we can change the world, just one random act of kindness at a time.
 Ron Hall

+### Rajat
+> "The way to get started is to quit talking and begin doing." -Walt Disney